Skip to content

 Coffee

 The coffee stays in the classic specialty lane: clean espresso, milk drinks that do not try too hard, and a bar that still treats a plain coffee as something worth making well.
-Time Out was already calling out the stripped-down look and the no-trendy-flat-whites tone years ago, and the shape has not really changed.
-That is part of the appeal.
+The stripped-down room, short menu, and no-computers rhythm keep the order focused.
 Télescope does not need a long menu to make its point.

 Filter

 Filter is the stronger reason to cross town.
-Condé Nast Traveler singled out the filter side, and the broader review trail keeps circling back to Aeropress and pour-overs from Scandinavian roasters.
-That combination gives Télescope a little more reach than a standard espresso stop.
+AeroPress and pour-overs from Scandinavian roasters give Télescope a little more reach than a standard espresso stop.
 The cups are measured, bright, and easy to trust, which matters in a city full of cafes that treat filter as an afterthought.

 Food